viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 # Thoughts
-My journey of raytracing started at [Ray Tracing in One Weekend](https://viclw17.github.io/2018/07/17/raytracing-camera-and-msaa) then proceeded by diving into the rabbit hole of *pbrt*.
+My journey of raytracing started at [Ray Tracing in One Weekend](https://viclw17.github.io/2018/07/17/raytracing-camera-and-msaa) then proceeded by diving into [the rabbit hole of *pbrt*](https://viclw17.github.io/2024/07/01/revisit-path-tracing).
 The richness of *pbrt* kept pushing me out of my comfort zone to learn more and read more, and try to understand rigorous scientific and mathmatic base of path tracing and pbr.
-The process kept echoing with what I learned at university in digital media and computer science, and bringing all the familiar knowledge back to surface with much more interesting context - C++ programming, data structures, calculus, discrete math, probability theories, digital image processing and 3D art production and so much more.
+The process kept echoing with what I learned at university in digital media and computer science -- C++ programming, data structures, calculus, discrete math, probability theories, digital image processing and 3D art production and so much more -- and bringing all those convoluted fading-away knowledge back to the surface with much more relavant and interesting context. :)

+Thanks to this workshop as it helped me reformulated all the reading and researching with a minimal context.
+Credit and biggest appreciation to the author [Christoph Peters](https://momentsingraphics.de/PathTracingWorkshop.html).

-Even though my choosen career path is Technical Art in game development and **real-time** production in film and animation, so many times I came so close to graphic engineering and low level rendering theories.
-Looking into such field is purly interest driven but proven to be extremely benefitial as a Technical Artist. :)
+Even though my choosen career path is Technical Art in game development and **real-time** production in film and animation, so many times I came so close to graphic engineering and came across low level rendering theories.
+Looking into such field is purly interest driven but proven to be extremely benefitial as a Technical Artist.

 END